What Happens If You Bail Someone Out Of Jail?

 What Happens if the Bailed Person Doesn’t Appear in Court?

-In the event that the defendant fails to show up in court, you will simply lose the money you paid for their bail.
+In the event that the defendant fails to show up in court, you will simply lose the money you paid for their bail if you paid the full bail on your own without a bondsman.

-On the other hand, if a bail bondsman was hired to pay the bail on your behalf and the person doesn’t return to court at stated time, the bondsman will lose the bail amount they paid hence they usually ask you to place some security fee aside the 10 percent charged.
+On the other hand, if a bail bondsman was hired to pay the bail on your behalf and the person doesn’t return to court at stated time, the bondsman will lose the bail amount they paid.

-In conclusion, you are responsible for a person you bail out of jail and it is up to them to make it to court as may be required.
+You are responsible for the person you bail out of jail and it is up to them to make it to court on time.

 If the person doesn’t show up and you bailed them out using a bondsman, the bondsman WILL be coming after you to get the amount they lost.